tpascarella/sr50/docs/investing/franchises.md

 ## Advantages

-* Much less risk than starting a business from scratch.
+- Much less risk than starting a business from scratch.

-* Predictable and consistent cash flow.
+- Predictable and consistent cash flow.

 ## Disadvantages

-* It is a living and breathing business, meaning you or someone you hire will need to manage it with boots on the ground.
+- It is a living and breathing business, meaning you or someone you hire will need to manage it with boots on the ground.

-* Significantly more expensive to get started, sometimes you need a personal net worth in excess of a million dollars.
+- Significantly more expensive to get started, sometimes you need a personal net worth in excess of a million dollars.

+## Prerequisities

+Investing in franchises requires significantly more capital than real estate (in most cases).
+You will probably need at least $100,000 saved up in order to get financing for one of these.

 ## Resources